jacobbriones1/NLP-with-Twitter/README.md

 *key-words* or *filters* that are relevent to our object of study.
 And after sifting through this information and extracting relevant text information, it is possible to determine a relatively accurate model of how  users' view our object of interest.
 This kind of analysis is commonly known as **Sentiment Analysis**.
-This repository is aimed at contributing software which can reproduce results that aid in understanding user sentiment. <br>
+This repository is aimed at contributing software which can reproduce results that aid in understanding user sentiment, and also developing new research in machine learning. <br>
 <br>
 *--This code uses Python 3.8.5--* <br>